 Check out the recreational shellfish pages on the ODFW website.
 The pages contain everything you need to know for identifying and harvesting Oregon’s clams, including maps of individual estuaries that show where to crab and clam.

-Although bay crabbing has been slower than usual for this time of year, crabbers who put in enough time are going home with crab.
+Although bay crabbing is very slow this time of year.
 The best months for bay crabbing in Oregon are August through November, although success usually declines after significant rainfall as estuary salinity drops.
+Look for bay crabbing to pick up again in June.

 The ODFW crabbing report shows average number of legal-sized Dungeness crab per person in various bays by month over the past year through September.